-American Studies Subplan
+American Studies Concentration

-Students concentrating in American Studies select Subplan I, Texts, and complete a minimum of 15 hours of coursework in the American Studies courses listed below.
-Students who intend to write a thesis or complete a project or internship may elect no more than two courses from any one rubric.
-Students in the course work option must select a balanced plan of study with the approval of their advisor.
-All American Studies students must complete at least one course in a Human Sciences rubric.
+Students concentrating in American Studies select Concentration I, Texts, and complete a minimum of 15 hours of coursework in the American Studies courses listed below.
+Students who intend to write a thesis or complete a project or internship may select no more than two courses from any one rubric.
+Students in the coursework option must select a balanced plan of study with the approval of their advisor.